seL4/camkes-tool/libsel4camkes/docs/dma.md

 <!--
      Copyright 2021, Data61, CSIRO (ABN 41 687 119 230)

-     SPDX-License-Identifier: BSD-2-Clause
+     SPDX-License-Identifier: CC-BY-SA-4.0
 -->

 # DMA

-libsel4camkes provides some functions for interacting with a DMA pool that CAmkES allocates and manages.
+`libsel4camkes` provides functions for interacting with a DMA pool that is allocated and managed by CAmkES.
 These functions are essentially an implementation of the `ps_dma_man_t` interface in `ps_io_ops_t`.
 It is preferred that the DMA requests go through the `ps_dma_man_t` interfaces instead of using these functions.

 ## Usage